There are many possible causes of constipation for people with cancer. Find out more about these.

-But if you feel sick, you may find it hard to eat enough fibre.
+But if you feel sick, you might find it hard to eat enough fibre.

 Not drinking enough

-Your body needs plenty of fluid to help stools stay soft and pass easily through your bowel.
+Your body needs plenty of fluid to help poo stay soft and pass easily through your bowel.
 You will get dehydrated and begin to have problems with constipation if you don’t drink enough.

 Lack of exercise